shsagir/play-area-sync/docs/_WIP/install-drupal-8.md

 ## Install

 You'll need a local Composer based [Drupal 8 installation](https://github.com/drupal-composer/drupal-project).
-You can either use an existing one (see [below](#toc-existing-installation)) or initialize a new one like so:

-### New installation

-Execute this in the terminal:
+Execute this in the following in your local terminal to initialize a new Drupal:

 ```bash
 # Create a new Drupal project locally with Composer:
 $ composer create-project drupal-composer/drupal-project:8.x-dev --stability dev --no-interaction {{app-name}}
 ```

+### Local setup in the browser

 <!-- TODO: link to local development setup help article, hint or link for now -->

-Once that is done, visit your local installation in the browser and proceed with the installation wizard.
-Once that is also done you can continue with "Existing installation".
+Visit your local installation in the browser (localhost) and proceed with the installation wizard.

-### Existing installation
+### Configure fortrabbit environment

 Create a new file `web/sites/default/settings_prod.php` with the following contents: